clarissalabrum/math4610-1/syllabus/syllabus.md

 The following is a current version of the course description for [Math 4610 Fundamentals of Computational Mathematics](https://jvkoebbe.github.io/math4610/main).
 The description will likely change from time to time and this information may change.
 The current description is from the course as of Fall Semester 2018.

+>> MATH 4610 - Fundamentals of Computational Mathematics 3 credits Course presents fundamental topics common in computational
+>> mathematics and problem solving, including: truncation and round-o error, algorithms to nd solutions of nonlinear equations,
+>> numerical solution of linear systems by direct and iterative approaches, interpolation methods, numerical dierentiation and
+>> quadrature rules.
+Prerequisite/Restriction: MATH 1220, MATH 2250, or MATH 2270 with a C- or better.
+Ability to program with a
+>> high-level computer language (C/C++, Python, Fortran) Semester(s) Traditionally Offered: F